Applications

 • ・Application submission opens at 12:00 on the first day and closes at 17:00 on the last day of the application period.
 [Japan Standard Time]

-6. Steps after Submitting the Online Application
+7. Steps after Submitting the Online Application

 Successful applicants will be provided with their own “My Page” on the website.
 The following information will be available on each applicant’s “My Page” on the website.
+The subsequent flow depends on the type of participation, domestic or international, and the type of course, so please follow the appropriate procedure to prepare you’re your participation.

--Registered information (Personal information, courses, fees, etc.)
+-Registered information (Personal information, courses, fee, etc.)

 -Request for invitation letter (For visa application)